DibbsZA/rpi-app/README.md

-# ZAP Mobile v 1.4.0
+# ZAP Mobile NXT v 2.0.0

-With Dynamic Hosting Environments
+Using new API